ibm-cloud-docs/assistant/intents.md

     A number sign `#` is prepended to the intent name automatically to help identify the term as an intent.
 You do not need to add it.
     {: tip}

+    Keep the name as short as possible.
+It's easier to read in the "Try it out" pane and conversation logs if you keep the intent name short and concise.

     Optionally add a description of the intent in the **Description** field.